Perlis Family Order of the Gallant Prince Syed Putra Jamalullail

-The Most Esteemed Perlis Family Order of the Gallant Prince Syed Putra Jamalullail (Darjah Kerabat Perlis Baginda Tuanku Syed Putra Jamalullail Yang Amat Dihormati) is the second highest chivalric and dynastic order of Perlis belonging to the House of Jamalullail.
+The Most Esteemed Perlis Family Order of the Gallant Prince Syed Putra Jamalullail (Darjah Kerabat Perlis Tuanku Syed Putra Jamalullail Yang Amat Dihormati) is the second highest chivalric and dynastic order of Perlis belonging to the House of Jamalullail.
 The order was constituted on 21 September 1965 by Tuanku Sir Syed Harun Putra, the Raja of Perlis to recognize the contributions and friendship with the other Malay rulers.

 The order was the state's highest chivalric honour until the creation of the Royal Family Order of Perlis in 2001 by Raja Tuanku Syed Sirajuddin.

 History

 The Perlis Family Order of the Gallant Prince Syed Putra Jamalullail was established on 21 September 1965 by Tuanku Sir Syed Harun Putra, the Raja of Perlis.
 The order is conferred on the Sultans of the Malay states, their consorts, senior members of the Perlis royal family, and foreign heads of state and their consorts and in exceptional cases, on esteemed senior statesmen.